animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 [Client Region](#client-region) describes client-side configuration in more detail.

-#### GemFire's DEFAULT Pool and Spring Data for GemFire Pool Definitions
+#### GemFire's DEFAULT Pool and Spring Data for VMware GemFire Pool Definitions

 If a GemFire `ClientCache` is local-only, then no Pool definition is required.
 For instance, you can define the following: